adjust/windows_sdk/README.md

 ## Example app

-There are different example apps inside the [`Adjust` directory][example]. `AdjustWP80Example` for Windows Phone 8.0, `AdjustWP81Example` for Windows Phone 8.1 and `AdjustWSExample` for Windows Store.
-You can use these projects to see an example on how the adjust SDK can be integrated.
+There are different example apps inside the [`Adjust` directory][example]: `AdjustWP80Example` for Windows Phone 8.0, `AdjustWP81Example` for Windows Phone 8.1 and `AdjustWSExample` for Windows Store.
+You can use these example projects to see how the adjust SDK can be integrated into your app.

 ## Basic Installation

-These are the minimal steps required to integrate the adjust SDK into your Windows Phone or Windows Store project.
-We are going to assume that you use Visual Studio 2013 or superior with the latest NuGet package manager installed, but previous version that support Windows Phone 8.0 or Windows 8 should work.
+These are the basic steps required to integrate the adjust SDK into your Windows Phone or Windows Store project.
+We are going to assume that you use Visual Studio 2013 or later, with the latest NuGet package manager installed.
+A previous version that supports Windows Phone 8.0 or Windows 8 should also work.
 The screenshots show the integration process for a Windows Universal app, but the procedure is very similar for both Windows Store or Phone apps.
-The differences with Windows Phone 8.0 will get pointed out.
+The differences with Windows Phone 8.0 will be noted throughout the walkthrough.

 ### 1. Install the package Adjust using NuGet

-In the Visual Studio menu select `TOOLS → Library Package Manager → Package Manager Console` to open the Package Manager Console view.
+In the Visual Studio menu, select `TOOLS → Library Package Manager → Package Manager Console` to open the Package Manager Console view.

 ![][nuget_click]